jstaffans/jstaffans.github.io/_posts/2015-09-20-distributed-matters.markdown

 ### A tale of queues — from ActiveMQ over Hazelcast to Disque (Philipp Krenn, [@xeraa](https://twitter.com/xeraa))

 The domain of the company Philipp works at, [ecosio] [3], is business process management.
-Customers basically pass messages through ecosio's systems, placing orders, tracking shipments and so on.
+Customers basically pass messages through ecosio's systems, where a typical message would be placing an order for some product.
 There are lots of legacy systems that need connecting, for which Apache Camel is used.
 Internally, messages first land in MySQL and are then forwarded using a distributed queue.
 It might be a slightly over-engineered solution, given the relatively low number of messages, but pretty interesting in its execution.